The undervalued benefit of HSA programs employers and employees may be missing: FICA savings

 HSAs provide potential for employer and employee tax savings

 When employees contribute to an HSA with pre-tax dollars, employers pay less Federal Insurance Contributions Act (FICA) and Federal Unemployment Tax Act (FUTA) payroll taxes.
 FICA is a U.S. federal payroll tax paid by both employers and employees.
 This money helps fund Social Security and Medicare, and provides benefits for retirees, the disabled and children.
-The federal payroll tax rate in 2023 is approximately 15.3%, and employers cover 7.65%, and employees cover 7.65%.4 Of that percentage, 6.2% goes toward Social Security and 1.45% goes toward Medicare.5
+The federal payroll tax rate in 2024 is approximately 15.3%, and employers cover 7.65%, and employees cover 7.65%.4 Of each 7.65%, 6.2% goes toward Social Security and 1.45% goes toward Medicare.5

 Employers that offer HSAs to their eligible employees provide a way for the company and employees to realize multiple tax savings.
 For employees, their pretax HSA contributions are made directly through payroll deductions and not only lower their overall taxable income (i.e., they may pay less in overall income tax for the year because of it), but those contributions are also not subject to FICA taxes.